 But don’t take my word for it, my friend Bryan started a brand in Minnesota made entirely in charred Oak Barrels, so he knows better than anyone how great Oak Barrel Kombucha is.
 Take it away Bryan!

 My Oak Barrel Kombucha Journey

-My wife and I began drinking kombucha about 8 years ago.
+My wife and I began drinking kombucha in about 2003.
 I am a Taoist meditation instructor and energy healer, so what we do for our bodies is very important.
-At the time we were dabbling with a raw food diet, and one day my wife brought home this very interesting, tasty beverage called Kombucha.
-Neither of us had heard of it at the time.
-I took an immediate interest in kombucha.
 I was especially fascinated that it was a living, raw beverage.

 I was a bit concerned about how the toasted oak would affect kombucha flavor, and decided to bottle my first batch as “Original,” rather than add any fruit flavorings.
 Before I even bottled the kombucha I drank some straight out of the barrel.
 The taste was divine!
 I could not have been more pleased.

-The kombucha took to oak very well.
-Definitely its favorite home so far.
-And why not?
-It’s dark, the oak is breathable, and it’s ALL NATURAL.
+The kombucha took to oak very well, and why not?
+It’s dark, the oak is breathable, and it’s all natural.
 It makes sense, really.
 In addition, the bacteria and yeast can penetrate the inside layer of the oak, helping to seal it with itself.
-This, I believe, maximizes the benefits of kombucha, packing it with extra enzymes and probiotics.

 For anyone committed to brewing kombucha, I highly recommend using charred oak barrels.
 It is a bit of an investment up front, but the taste can’t be beat, the bacteria and yeast love the oak, and maintenance is simple.